-Participants included three apprentices and three employers with a contract in active or unassigned status on May 1, 2017.
+Participants included 144 apprentices and 65 employers with a contract in active or unassigned status on May 30, 2017.

-- 9. The committee was not prepared to schedule the next meeting.
-Members asked the Bureau to electronically survey them for their availability during the weeks of November 6 and November 13. - 10.
-The meeting adjourned at 11:50 a.m.
+- 9. The committee asked to schedule the next meeting via electronic survey.
+Owen will email a survey to the committee members. - 10.
+The meeting adjourned at 11:15 a.m.